lpaube/NetPractice/README.md

   <br>

 ![#ff0000](https://via.placeholder.com/15/ff0000/000000?text=+)
-**1.** Since *Client A* and *Client B* are on the same private network, their IP address must represent the same network in accordance to the subnet mask.
+**1.** Since *Client A* and *Client B* are on the same network, their IP address must represent the same network in accordance to the subnet mask.
 <br>
 The subnet mask is *255.255.255.0*, which means that the first 3 bytes of the IP address represent the network, and the 4th byte represents the host.
 Since we are on the same network, only the host can change.
 <br>